-Figure 10-17 Hourly average performance score by regulation signal type: 2017
+Figure 10-17 Hourly average performance score by regulation signal type: January through March, 2018

 Each cleared resource in a class (RegA or RegD) is allocated a portion of the class signal (RegA or RegD).
-This portion of the class signal is based on the cleared
+This portion of the class signal is based on the cleared regulation MW of the resource relative to the cleared MW cleared for that class.
+This signal is called the Total Regulation Signal (TREG) for the resource.
+A resource with 10 MW of capability will be provided a TREG signal asking for a positive or negative regulation movement between negative and positive 10 MW around its regulation set point.

 Resources are paid Regulation Market Clearing Price (RMCP) credits and lost opportunity cost credits.
 If a resource's lost opportunity costs for an hour are greater than its RMCP credits, that resource receives lost opportunity cost credits equal to the difference.
 PJM posts clearing prices for the Regulation Market (RMCCP, RMPCP and RMCP) in dollars per effective MW.
-The regulation market clearing price (RMCP in \$/effective MW) for the hour is the simple average of the 12 fiveminute RMCPs within the hour.
-The RMCP is set in each five-minute interval based on the marginal offer in each interval.
-The performance clearing price (RMPCP in \$/ effective MW) is based on the marginal performance offer (RMPCP) for the hour.
+The regulation market clearing price (RMCP in \$/effective MW) for the hour is the simple average of the 12 five minute RMCPs within the hour.
+The RMCP is set in each five minute interval based on the marginal offer in each interval.
+The performance clearing price (RMPCP in \$/effective MW) is based on the marginal performance offer (RMPCP) for the hour.
 The capability clearing price (RMCCP in \$/effective MW) is equal to the difference between the RMCP for the hour and the RMPCP for the hour.
 This is done so the total of RMPCP plus RMCCP equals the total clearing price (RMCP) but the RMPCP is maximized.